 I filed the link away on the off-chance I had time to write a blog entry on the subject.
 Then this column (also at the Atlasphere) showed up in my inbox.
 Larry Elder is another of the column writers that I usually enjoy reading, but not this time.
 Here he’s off on a rampage trying to discredit the viewpoint that the economy is in trouble.
 A misguided effort at best.

 Given that the US is an economic powerhouse; given the economy (somehow) continues to grow.
-But, gasoline is on the rise, and will probably hit record highs before the summer even gets into full swing.
+Gasoline being is on the rise is a true observation; and it will probably hit record highs before the summer even gets into full swing.
 Businesses have been able to absorb the higher transportation costs so far, but I doubt they’ll be able to do so through a second summer.

 That Mr. Elder doesn’t point this out while he’s busy defending the economy that we are currently in (which is lackluster compared to growth in previous generations) just goes to show what I mean when I say we have to first understand money.
 Without a strong dollar, a ‘growing’ economy could well be a meaningless side effect of the plentiful, worthless paper money that keeps floating around.